PopBlends: Strategies for Conceptual Blending with Large Language Models: Technical evaluation

 \subsubsection{Methodology}

 We recruited 10 annotators (7 female; mean age 23.5, std 2.29), two for each pop culture domain, through a university mailing list and Facebook group.
 Each participant was required to have familiarity with their pop culture domain.
-For the 15 connecting concepts (5 for each strategy - No-GPT, Half-GPT, Full-GPT) for each of the pop culture-product pairs, we ask the annotator two questions: Q1) ``Is the connecting concept related to the pop culture domain?'' and Q2) ``Is the connecting concept related to the product domain?''
+For the 15 connecting concepts (5 for each strategy---No-GPT, Half-GPT, Full-GPT) for each of the pop culture-product pairs, we ask the annotator two questions: Q1) ``Is the connecting concept related to the pop culture domain?'' and Q2) ``Is the connecting concept related to the product domain?''
 For both questions, two annotators independently annotate true or false.
 The inter-rater reliability shows that there is moderate agreement between the two annotators’ judgments with Cohen’s $\kappa = .43$.
-If at least one of them annotates true, we mark the answer to this question as true, otherwise it is false.
+It takes a bit of imagination to determine whether a connecting concept is related to a product or pop culture domain, and our raters were conservative in that some did not see the connection while others did.
+For example, in determining whether the connecting concept of ``flying in a spaceship'' is related to airplane, one annotator saw the connection while the other did not make the cognitive leap between the spaceship and airplanes.
+Hence, if at least one of them annotates true, we mark the answer to this question as true, otherwise it is false.
 We then mark the success of each connecting concept by whether the answers to both questions are true.